 Kevin is a lifelong Maryland resident who has enjoyed living in Rock Hall for the past 3 years.
 After the addition of Donald Thump to his family of 3 children and 2 step children, Kevin found him to be a “cool little buddy” and now wants to help others to understand the joy of rabbits as pets.
 Kevin has a 30+ year career in the swimming pool industry and currently works in Pasadena, Maryland.
 He graduated from University of Baltimore in 1994 with a BS in business with a concentration in accounting.

 William has been involved with ESRREC from the early planning stages.
 Not only does he volunteer at the shelter 1-2 times a week, he also helps his wife Cora manage the care of several foster rabbits at their house.
 William had rabbits as pets when he was a child and also as a college student, so when he and Cora moved to Rock Hall in 2009 they adopted two rabbits (Usagi and Coney, both since deceased).
-He works as a systems administrator and network security specialist at Burris Logistics (Milford, DE) and has a 20+ year career in the IT field.
+He works as a senior consultant for Red Hat and has a 20+ year career in the IT field.